 Elections generally take place on Thursdays.
 The dates of elections vary according to the type of election.
 As a guide:

 - UK Parliamentary General elections take place following the dissolution of Parliament by Her Majesty the Queen, usually at the request of the current Prime Minister.
 General elections must be held a maximum of five years apart.
-Following the introduction of new legislation, the Fixed-term Parliaments Act 2011 (as amended by the Electoral Registration and Administration Act 2013), the Government has announced that it will provide for fixed term parliaments and the next general election will be held in May 2020
+Following the introduction of new legislation, the Fixed-term Parliaments Act 2011 (as amended by the Electoral Registration and Administration Act 2013), the Government has announced that it will provide for fixed-term parliaments.
+The last general election was held on 12 December 2019

 - Elections of the London Mayor and Assembly Members take place every four years, usually on the first Thursday in May.
-The next elections are due in May 2020
+The next GLA election will take place on 7 May 2020

 In addition, by-elections can take place at any time to fill a vacancy caused by an elected representative resigning, dying or becoming disqualified from office.